robrwo/Graphics-ColorNames-HTML/README.md

 This module defines color names and their associated RGB values from the HTML 4.0 Specification.

-This module is deprecated, and will be split into a separate distribution.
-You should use [Graphics::ColorNames::WWW](https://metacpan.org/pod/Graphics::ColorNames::WWW) instead.
+This module is deprecated.You should use [Graphics::ColorNames::WWW](https://metacpan.org/pod/Graphics::ColorNames::WWW) instead.

 # KNOWN ISSUES